akilanmc/codingbat-Udemy_problem-solutions/README.md

-# Here you'll find solutions to the python problems in codingbat.com
+# Here you'll find solutions to some of the python problems in codingbat.com